Finlandia University: Athletics

+Baseball

+Finlandia University's men's baseball team competed as an affiliate member of the City University of New York Athletic Conference (CUNYAC) in 2018 and as an affiliate member of the Wisconsin Intercollegiate Athletic Conference (WIAC) in 2019.
+As an affiliate member of the CUNYAC, the team reached the postseason for the first and only time, finishing with a 10–18 record and placing third in the conference tournament.
+Between 2011 and 2022, the team compiled a 51–291 win-loss record.

 Football

 Finlandia University's football team played its first season in the Fall of 2015.
-From 2015–2017, they played football in Division III as an independent.
+From 2015 to 2017, they played football in Division III as an independent.
 For the 2018 and 2019 seasons, Finlandia competed in the Michigan Intercollegiate Athletic Association.
 After they did not play during the 2020 season due to the COVID-19 pandemic, they joined the Upper Midwest Athletic Conference for the 2021 and 2022 seasons.
 Over seven seasons, the team compiled a 5–56 record, scoring 575 points and having 2,711 points scored against for an average of 45 points per game.

-Ice Hockey
+Ice hockey

 Finlandia University had both men's and women's Division III ice hockey teams.
 The men's team played their first season beginning in 2001, and the women's beginning in 2004.
 They played their games at Houghton County Arena.
 From 2004 to 2013, they played in the Midwest Collegiate Hockey Association conference, and from 2013 to 2023 in the Northern Collegiate Hockey Association conference.
 From 2004 to 2023, the men's team compiled a record of 105–279–19.
 In the 2007–2008 season, the team compiled a 14–6 record and defeated Milwaukee School of Engineering to be crowned MCHC Champions.

 Esports

 Finlandia introduced Esports in the Fall of 2020 to be run under the direction of Finlandia's Athletic Department.
-The school's first season included nine games: Overwatch, Call of Duty, Fortnite, FIFA, Madden NFL, Super Smash Brothers, League of Legends, Hearthstone, and Rocket League.
-The team competed in the Eastern College Athletic Conference and played their games at Hirvonen Hall from 2022–2023.
+The school's first season included nine games: Overwatch, Call of Duty, Fortnite, FIFA, Madden NFL, Super Smash Bros., League of Legends, Hearthstone, and Rocket League.
+The team competed in the Eastern College Athletic Conference and played their games at Hirvonen Hall from 2022 to 2023.
+In 2022, the school's Valorant team won the National Esports Collegiate Conference National Championship in the Navigators Division.